hildevestol/discordbot/README.md

 - `$ npm i`
 - `$ node .`

+### Or use Docker

+`docker-compose up` or `docker-compose run app sh` to start the container and exec into sh so that the you can run `npm start` inside the container or eg. `npm install..`

 ### First time setup

 - Create a `.env` file and copy the content from the `.env.sample` file